Ionut33/angular-dpd/README.md

 # angular-dpd
-works with up to angular 1.4.3
+works with angular > 1.4.3